meaganwindler/DataAnalytics/README.md

 # DataAnalytics

-This folder contains works samples of data analytics with:
+This folder contains works samples of data science and analytics with:

 SAS: In my SAS Enterprise 9.4 projects, I have developed a dynamic chart chaselist for medical providers, showcasing my adaptability with ad hoc analyses.
 I have also demonstrated my technical expertise in creating robust macros and custom formats within base SAS.
 Furthermore, my ability to streamline processes is evident in my sample project that exports a proc report directly into Excel, underscoring my proficiency in bridging SAS data analysis with accessible reporting formats.